 How to Make a Histogram in Excel with Two Sets of Data

-Assume you have the test scores of students from two different classes.
-Then you need to apply the FREQUENCY function to calculate the frequency for both classes.
+- First, you need to apply the FREQUENCY function to calculate the frequency for both Jan and Feb.

 Things to Remember